JanAhrens/yesod-auth-xing/README.markdown

 # Usage

-Assuming that your [foundation datatype](http://www.yesodweb.com/book/basics) is named `YourSite` your configuration might look like this:
+Assuming that your [foundation datatype](http://www.yesodweb.com/book/basics) is named `YourSite` your configuration might look like this.
+You have to get an OAuth consumer key and secret from the [XING developer site](https://dev.xing.com/).

 ```haskell
 instance YesodAuth YourSite where